Hasi105/docker-freelancer-gameserver/README.md

 # Troubleshooting

 - Server Not Visible:
-   - Ensure that the macvlan network is correctly configured.
    - Check firewall settings to ensure necessary ports are open (2302 for Freelancer, 6080 for noVNC).

 - Cannot Access noVNC Interface: